ioncakephper/test-weaver/README.md

 ### Using this Template

 There are two ways to use this template: for a brand new project or to standardize an existing one.
+For new projects, using the GitHub template feature is highly recommended.

 #### For a New Repository